 Aircraft Structure Education Program Information

 Diploma or associate's degree programs in aircraft structural technology include general education requirements in addition to occupational courses, typically with little difference in content between the two types of programs.
 Students learn practical skills, such as metallurgy, along with gaining theoretical knowledge in areas such as aerodynamics.
 Programs usually require two years to complete.
 Applicants need to have high school diplomas or equivalent for admission.
-Graduates of this type of program are prepared for careers as aircraft structural technicians or specialists.
+Graduates are prepared for careers as aircraft structural technicians or specialists.

 The curriculum covers fundamental concepts related to aircraft structure as well as skills and techniques used in manufacturing and repairing aircraft.
 Some programs include a cooperative learning opportunity on a nearby air force base.
 Course topics include: